Minnesota Vikings vs. Detroit Lions NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Lions stats and trends

-- In Detroit's 11 games this season, it has eight wins against the spread.

-- So far this season, the Lions have been installed as underdogs by a 7-point margin or more six times and are 5-1 ATS in those games.
+- The Lions have been underdogs by 7 points or more six times this season and are 5-1 ATS in those games.

-- Detroit has eclipsed the over/under in 25% of its opportunities this year (three times in 12 games with a set point total).
+- Detroit has gone over the point total in 25% of its opportunities this year (three times over 12 games with a set point total).

 - Detroit is 2-0 against the spread and 0-2 overall when the team totals more than 382.9 yards.

-- This season the Lions have turned the ball over 14 times, one more than the Vikings' takeaways (13).
+- The Lions have turned the ball over one more time (14 total) than the Vikings have forced a turnover (13) this season.

 Home and road insights

-- This season, in six home games, Detroit has hit the over twice.
+- In six home games this year, Detroit has hit the over twice.

 - This season, Lions home games average 46.6 points, 0.1 more than this outing's over/under (46.5).

-- Minnesota is 2-4 overall, and 4-2 against the spread, in away games.
+- Minnesota is 4-2 against the spread, and 2-4 overall, away from home.

-- In five of six road games this year, Minnesota has hit the over.
+- This year, in six away games, Minnesota has hit the over five times.

-- The average point total in Vikings away games this season is 49.4 points, 2.9 more than this outing's over/under (46.5).
+- The average point total in Vikings away games this season is 49.4 points, 2.9 more than this contest's over/under (46.5).

 Powered by Data Skrive.